SimVLM: Simple Visual Language Model Pretraining with Weak Supervision: Introduction

 In light of these disadvantages of the existing techniques, we are interested in building a VLP model that: (1) can be seamlessly plugged into the pretraining-finetuning paradigm and achieve competitive performance on standard VL benchmarks; (2) does not require a complicated pretraining protocol as in previous methods; and (3) has the potential towards text guided zero-shot generalization in cross-modal settings.
 To this end, we propose \textbf{{\ours}}, standing for \textbf{Sim}ple \textbf{V}isual \textbf{L}anguage \textbf{M}odel, which significantly simplifies VLP by \textit{solely} exploiting language modeling objectives on weakly aligned image-text pairs~\citep{jia2021scaling}.
 In a nutshell, {\ours} consists of the following components: \begin{itemize} \item \textbf{Objective}.
 It is trained end-to-end from scratch with a single objective of Prefix Language Modeling (PrefixLM), which can not only naturally perform text generation as GPT-3, but also process contextual information in a bidirectional manner as BERT does. \item \textbf{Architecture}.
 The framework employs ViT/CoAtNet \citep{dosovitskiy2021an,dai2021coatnet} and directly takes raw images as inputs.
 These models can also fit the large-scale data and are readily compatible with the PrefixLM objective. \item \textbf{Data}.
 These setups relieve the requirement for object detection and allow the model to utilize the large-scale weakly labeled dataset, which has better potential towards zero-shot generalization. \end{itemize}

 Not only is {\ours} simpler, requiring neither object detection pretraining nor auxiliary losses, but it also obtains better performance than previous work.
 Empirically, {\ours} consistently outperforms existing VLP models and achieves new state-of-the-art results on 6 VL benchmarks without additional data nor task-specific customization.
 Besides, it acquires stronger generalization in visual-language understanding that empowers zero-shot image captioning and open-ended VQA.
 In particular, {\ours} learns unified multimodal representation that enables zero-shot cross-modality transfer, where the model is finetuned on text-only data and directly evaluated on image-and-text test examples without further training.
-Our work indicates that it is possible to attain strong vision-language understanding by a simple pretraining framework with weak supervision only, and builds a step towards text guided zero-shot VL generalization.
+Our results suggest that generative VLP can not only match existing MLM-based methods on VL tasks but also demonstrate promising zero-shot potential.